marsett/marsett/README.md

 and a lot of Android Studio).
 Now, I'm studying the same degree but in web.
 How to reach me?
 - In Gmail --> jimenezmarset@gmail.com
-- In LinkedIn --> Mario Jiménez Marset
+- In LinkedIn --> www.linkedin.com/in/mario-jiménez-marset-51489825a